DanielTakeshi/IL_ROS_HSR/README.md

 - Whether we simulate a grasp on the same side of the robot, or the opposite side.
 - Whether the initial sheet should be flat, or wrinkled.
-- Whether the red corner is close or far from the target.
+- How far away from the target we should set the red corner.
+For this, I pick a percentage between 0 and 70 percent and try to roughly get the corner set that way.
+(You don't want it too close to the goal at the beginning since we'll be grasping and "deliberately failing early" so we cover those data points.)

-This gives us `2^3 = 8` different possible initial setups and considerations.
+This gives us different possible initial setups and considerations.

 (By flat or wrinkled, we refer to the rough general shape of the edge of the sheet -- of course much of this is up to human interpretation and the point is not to be exact in definitions but to